WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you **can disable the default APIGW endpoint**.
 This might be **useful when using a custom domain for your API**.

+#### Request models (payload validation)

+- you can use _"models"_ to validate the incoming payload

+- usable in both _proxy_ and _non-proxy_ integrations

+- just like with pretty much every service, there are pitfalls you might want to avoid.
+[This blog post](https://rboyd.dev/089999bf-b973-42ed-9796-6167539269b8) describes them nicely

 #### Response Codes

 - **4xx means Client errors**.
 This is where WAF is blocking the request (403), or concurrency throttling happens (429).

 - **5xx means Server errors**.
 This is APIGW or the integration failing.

   - **502 (Bad Gateway)** usually bad request, apigw got malformed response from eg. lambda.

   - **503** is service unavailable

   - **504: Integration failure** is the **timeout on APIGW level** - remember that the default one is 29 seconds

 #### Timeouts